isanoui/todo-list/README.md

 [Click here to view project](https://festive-chandrasekhar-e40420.netlify.app/)

-#### Note: Please give up to 60 seconds when logging in due to the SQL server being hosted on `Heroku's ClearDB` which takes a minute to load up if the site isn't used for awhile as I'm hosting using a free account
+#### Note: Please give up to 60 seconds when logging in as heroku sleeps the server after 30 minutes of inactivity due to using a free acount

 ## Features